 Meg uses large surveys to probe the small body reservoirs in the Solar System.
-She is currently serving as co-chair of the Large Synoptic Survey Telescope Solar System Science Collaboration.
+Her work focuses on studying the orbital and surface properties of Kuiper belt objects, like Pluto in the Outer Solar System.
+Meg is currently serving as co-chair of the Large Synoptic Survey Telescope Solar System Science Collaboration.
 Meg also mines large datasets via citizen science, enlisting hundreds of thousands of people worldwide in the research effort.
-She is currently involved in the Planet Four , Planet Four: Terrains, Planet Four: Ridges and Comet Hunters citizen science projects to respectively map seasonal fans on the south pole of Mars, characterize surface features on the Martian South Pole, map polygonal ridges in the Martian mid latitudes, and search for cometary activity in the asteroid belt.
+She is currently involved in the Planet Four , Planet Four: Terrains, Planet Four: Ridges citizen science projects to respectively map seasonal fans on the south pole of Mars, characterize surface features on the Martian South Pole and map polygonal ridges in the Martian mid latitudes

 You can find Meg on twitter at @megschwamb